-If you’re hanging out at CompanyCam’s blog, you likely have at least a baseline understanding of their story.
-Founded to make photo organization less of a game of Fatfinger Bingo and more of a simple process, CompanyCam fits the bill for lots of us contractors who don’t want to waste time trying to figure out if “202nd Sve” was Avenue or Street when we try to pull up photos from a job site.
+If you’re a regular reader of CompanyCam’s blog, you likely have at least some understanding of their story.
+Designed to make photo organization less of a game of Fatfinger Bingo and more of a simple process, CompanyCam fits the bill for us contractors who want to spend less time trying to figure out if “202nd Sve” was Avenue or Street when we need to pull up photos from a job.

 Besides the obvious primary purpose, there are loads of other uses for CompanyCam.
 We’ve already covered the way it makes social media a snap—and that alone would save you tons of money.
-But, in case you weren’t convinced of the bang for your buck, here are three other awesome uses for CompanyCam that make our everyday lives at White Castle Roofing just a little easier.
+But just in case you aren’t convinced of the bang for your buck, here are three other awesome uses for CompanyCam that make our everyday lives at White Castle Roofing easier.

 When you have hourly employees working at several job sites, figuring out the hours they actually worked can be a pain, especially if those hours aren’t regular.
-Your bookkeeper might take exactly one hour for lunch every day, for instance…but when your roofing crew is working on an asphalt roof on a 92-degree summer day, they might show up extra early and take a long lunch to stay out of the heat, and accounting for irregularities in hours at actual job sites can be tough.
+Your bookkeeper might take exactly one hour for lunch every day, for instance…but when your roofing crew is working on an asphalt roof on a 92-degree summer day, they might show up extra early and take a long lunch to stay out of the heat, and accounting for irregularities in hours can be tough.

-With photos doing the actual punch-in / punch-out work, you just need someone to aggregate that data into whatever program you use for payroll — whether that’s a simple Excel spreadsheet, or something more cohesive to your actual software.
+With photos doing the actual punch-in / punch-out work, you just need someone to aggregate that data into whatever program you use for payroll.

-When your team is taking photos all day, you can wind up with some doozies to break the monotony of a photo stream of cracked driveways or scuffed-up siding.
+When your team is taking photos all day, you can wind up with some that break up the monotony of photos of cracked driveways and scuffed-up siding.
 Let your crews tap into their inner Ansel Adams — and turn it into a photo competition!
 It’s an easy way to encourage some creativity and fun on the job.

 At White Castle Roofing, we include a CompanyCam Photo of the Month in our monthly staff-wide newsletter.
 We simply created a custom “Newsletter Nomination” tag, so that our team can enter their own photos OR someone else’s that they see in their stream.
 Sometimes it’s catching a gorgeous sunrise after a storm; other days it’s a hilarious pose for a clock-out photo.
 Of course safety and respect for private property are major rules — but so long as those parameters are met, we can bring a little recognition to the guys doing a lot of work without a lot of glory.

-After the work is completed for your customer, if you’ve gotten an email address for them (in this day and age, this is pretty likely), tie the extra bow on the package by sending them a custom gallery showcasing your work.
+After the work is completed for your customer, tie the extra bow on the package by emailing them a custom gallery showcasing your work.
 CompanyCam makes this really easy, with a couple different formats.

 If your work at the site spanned several days or required several site visits (for example, in our case, an initial inspection, roof replacement, gutter replacement, and a final inspection, all on different days), and you don’t have a ton of photos, a timeline can be a great way to share.
-You can hide photos that aren’t as good as others to really showcase your best work without overwhelming the customer, and show the complete transformation of the worksite, either arranging photos from oldest to newest or newest to oldest (you can choose either order in CompanyCam).
+You can hide photos that aren’t as good as others to really showcase your best work without overwhelming the customer, and show the complete transformation of the worksite, either arranging photos from oldest to newest or newest to oldest.